hpssjellis/portenta-pro-community-solutions/README.md

 ## Come chat for 10 minutes, not suppossed to be a long meeting.
 Zoom link posted here a few minutes before it starts.

-## Active Zoom Link will go here:  Wed Mar 31 2021 zoom link     https://ca01web.zoom.us/j/67856032030?pwd=eU9GZlEwaGpmL21jUkloaGFmWVJFZz09
+## Active Zoom Link will go here:  Wed Mar 31 2021 zoom link  DONE: First lesson.
+We are on daylight savings time and other people are not.
+I will have to figure that out next week.
+Sorry!

 ## General Rules:
 1. I am a teacher.
 I will remove any inappropriate behaviour without warning!